May 29, 2024

 Why are they used for people with diabetes?

-CGMs can’t cut fingerprick tests out of your life completely, but they can make them a far less common part of your diabetes management routine.
+CGM systems can’t cut fingerprick tests out of your life completely, but they can make them a far less common part of your diabetes management routine.
 On top of that, you’ll get much more information from a CGM than you would from “normal” glucose meters, potentially improving your diabetes management efforts.

 How does a CGM work?

-How to install a continuous glucose monitor
+How to insert a continuous glucose monitor

 Dexcom G6